July 24, 2020

 Inside this hotel, white surfaces are combined with bright furniture, and the large picture windows that frame each of the spaces open the rooms to the city.
 A design that recaptures Zaha Hadid's ethical principles: Sustainability, Resilience and Excellence.
 Characteristics that describe the hotel's bathrooms, where the futuristic Vitae collection from Noken stands out.

-This series was designed exclusively by Hadid and it replicates the movement of water through sinuous and organic lines that lend greater dynamism to each of the pieces.
+This series was designed exclusively by Hadid and it reproduces the movement of water through sinuous and organic lines that lend greater dynamism to each of the pieces.
 Vitae includes taps, washbasins, toilets, mirrors and accessories, as well as a bathtub and shower column.
 A dance of dynamic pieces that give a glimpse into what will be the comprehensive bathroom solution of the future.
 "It is always exciting to see the designs we imagine on paper and through digital simulations become a manifest physical reality, ready to be entered, enjoyed and used to improve life," said architect Patrik Schumacher.

 The Opus won the Middle East Architect Award in the 2017 Leisure and Hospitality Project category.